 Whilst the D-lock has become the standard in the United Kingdom and the United States, bike focussed cities in the Netherlands and Denmark have found other solutions to combat bicycle theft.

-The Netherlands especially, provides the perfect case study for tackling bicycle thefts where it is the most popular crime in the country according to Dutch police.
+In The Netherlands bicycle theft is the most popular crime in the country according to Dutch police.
 In a country with more bicycles than people (1.3 per person), it's hardly surprising that theft is a major problem.
-That's one of the reasons why most Dutch city bikes are unattractive, heavy and all look rather tired!
+That's one of the reasons why lots of traditional Dutch city bikes are unattractive, heavy and all look a bit tired!

 Dutch police have also heavily cracked down on tagging bikes, making it very difficult for a stolen bike to be sold on.